-You have completed all required installation, configuration and build steps in this guide to use your CPU to work with your trained models.
+You have now completed all required installation, configuration, and build steps in this guide to use your CPU to work with your trained models.

 The steps in this section are required only if you want to enable the toolkit components to use processor graphics (GPU) on your system.

 Install the Intel® Graphics Compute Runtime for OpenCL™ driver components required to use the GPU plugin and write custom layers for Intel® Integrated Graphics.
-The drivers are not included in the package and must be installed separately.
+The drivers are not included in the package.
+To install, run this script: